-A quality pair of jeans is one of those crucial wardrobe must-haves for every modern man: classic, effortless, eternally cool.
+A quality pair of jeans is a crucial wardrobe must-have for every modern man.
 Traversing all social and economic divides and the ultimate go-to on casual Friday, it pays to give a little consideration to these hard-working guys.
-To guide you in your search for the next ultimate pair, we’ve put together a denim encyclopaedia, complete with styles, types and care how-to’s.
+To guide you in your search for the next ultimate pair, we’ve put together a guide for different types of jeans for men to know.

 What Style of Jeans Should I Wear?

 Unfortunately, the immense popularity of denim doesn’t make it any easier to find the perfect pair — in fact, the crowded landscape can make it rather difficult to see the wood for the trees.
 For starters, understanding fit and cut are essential to help discern what is best suited to your body type.
 Ideally comfortable without impinging on style and silhouette, denim should always mold to your body and show traces of individual style.
 Here is our run-down on the main cuts to consider.

 There are many different types of jeans that describe the cut and the fit, but the most common categories include straight-leg jeans, skinny jeans, tapered jeans, bootleg jeans, classic-fit jeans, flared jeans, and baggy jeans.
 When determining which pair is the best for you, you will consider the fit and your body type and what complements it.
 Also consider the wash, rise, and style.